loki3/flexagonator/docs/script.md

 Use the `pats` command to describe the structure of a flexagon.
 This structure definition is also used to define the before and after states when defining a flex.

-A flexagon is made of a series of polygons mirrored over an edge, then folded up into a working flexagon.
-Each individual polygon is a `leaf`.
-A stack of folded leaves is called a `pat`, and the full flexagon consists of a series of connected pats.
-For example, a hexaflexagon consists of 6 connected pats.

-Every leaf in the flexagon is represented by a unique number.
-That number may be positive or negative, depending on which side is up.
-A pat consists of either a single leaf number or nested arrays of leaf numbers.
-Each array in a pat has exactly two elements, where each element is either a leaf number or an array.
-The full structure of a flexagon specified by `pats` consists of an array of pats, where the pats go clockwise.
-For example, a hexaflexagon will be described using an array of 6 pats.

 ```javascript
 // create a flexagon with 5 leaves but no internal structure
 { pats: [1, 2, 3, 4, 5] }